+3.15 Where misconduct can potentially be addressed without a formal process, an informal meeting between the student and a senior member of staff from the Student Case Management Team may be held to discuss the matter.
+Other members of staff, such as academic staff, may also attend.

+Following this meeting the Student Case Management Team will determine which of the following outcomes are most appropriate:

+i) there is no case to answer and no action should be taken;

+ii) that some form of informal resolution is agreed, such as mediation a training course or an apology.

+iii) the student is required to attend an informal meeting;

+iv) that a fixed penalty fine should be issued under the summary procedure;

+v) the case should be referred to a disciplinary panel;

+vi) that an investigation is required before a decision can be made on the appropriate process.
+An investigating officer will be assigned to conduct a full investigation.

+vii) A warning letter is issued.

-- 3.15 Where misconduct is considered to be minor in nature, an informal meeting with between the student and a senior member of staff may be held to discuss the matter.
-The outcome of the meeting shall be recorded in a letter from the senior member of staff to the student.
-The letter may be referred to only if there are further concerns subsequently about the student's conduct.
-Where the senior member of staff considers that there is substance to the allegation. the letter shall normally include a requirement for the student to give a formal undertaking as to his/her future behaviour and a warning about the possible consequences of any further breach of the Student Code of Conduct.
-Allegations that are dealt with through an informal meeting should not normally then be referred to a Level 1 or Level 2 disciplinary panel. - 3.16 If a student does not attend an informal meeting the senior member of staff can either: - i) send a warning letter in the student's absence: - ii) refer the matter to a disciplinary panel. - 3.17 Students can choose to reject a warning letter and request that instead their case is considered by a disciplinary panel.
+If a warning letter is issued at the informal stage of the procedure the outcome of the meeting shall be recorded in a letter from the Student Case Management Team.
+The letter contains a warning about the possible consequences of any further breach of the Student Code of Conduct.
+Allegations that are dealt with through an informal meeting should not normally then be referred to a Level 1 or Level 2 disciplinary panel.

+3.16 If a student does not attend an informal meeting the senior member of staff can either:

+i) send a warning letter in the student's absence;

+ii) refer the matter to a disciplinary panel.

+3.17 Students can choose to reject a warning letter and request that instead their case is considered by a disciplinary panel.
 Any such request must be made within 14 days of the meeting.